-When classes shifted from in-person course delivery to the online environment across the nation in March of 2020, there was a common feeling of shock expressed by people in our society on a national and global scale that many of the qualitative research participants reflected upon during the individual in-depth interviews.
-Numerous societal norms as we had grown accustomed to were altered in ways that individuals had never anticipated, nor experienced, prior to that point in time.
-This historical event generated shock, disbelief, and a call to action out of necessity, which is when in-person classes quickly transitioned to the computer.
+When in-person classes shifted to the online environment across the nation in March of 2020, there was a common feeling of shock expressed by people in our society on a national and global scale that many of the qualitative research participants reflected upon during the individual in-depth interviews.
 It was the first time that most of the students in this study had ever experienced education being delivered online.
-During his in-depth interview, a 21-year-old Junior said, "It was quite shocking at first to move completely online from going in person."

-Largely due to having little or no experience with online education prior to March of 2020, most students recalled that, at the time, they had not really thought about taking college courses completely through the computer, although a few mentioned that they considered it for a summer class because they did not plan to be on campus or near campus during the summer months.
-A 21-year-old Junior in college explained, "The only thought I had on it was before becoming a Freshman at OU was, I knew that some courses were offered in the summer that are generally online."
+During his interview, a 21-year-old Junior said, "It was quite shocking at first to move completely online from going in person."
+Largely due to having little or no experience with online education prior to March of 2020, most students recalled that, at that time, they had not really thought about taking college courses completely through the computer, although a few mentioned that they considered it for a summer class because they did not plan to be on campus or near campus during the summer months.
+A Junior in college mentioned, "The only thought I had on it was before becoming a Freshman at OU was, I knew that some courses were offered in the summer that are generally online."

-This data from this study reveals that college student perspectives have started to trend toward a more positive outlook when it comes to online education.
 Two survey questions about online education sentiments were asked using the seven-point Subjective Happiness Scale (SHS) Likert scale, where one signifies the lowest agreement level (not very happy), seven indicates the highest agreement level (very happy), and the middle number, four, represents a neutral score of neither happy nor unhappy (Lyubomirsky & Lepper, 1999).
 When asked how they felt about online education (taking classes online in some capacity) before the COVID pandemic hit in March of 2020, 41.2% of the students reported that they were not very happy, moderately unhappy, or slightly unhappy, compared with 29.2% who indicated they were slightly happy, moderately happy, or very happy.
-When responding to the survey question regarding how they felt about online education (taking classes online in some capacity) amid the COVID pandemic, 30.7% indicated that they were not very happy, moderately unhappy, or very happy.
-In short, the overall happiness levels toward online education increased by 18% as the pandemic persisted and students gained further first-hand experiences.
+When responding to the survey question regarding how they felt about online education (taking classes online in some capacity) amid the COVID pandemic, 30.7% indicated that they were not very happy, moderately unhappy, or slightly unhappy, compared with 47.2% who reported they were slightly happy, moderately happy, or very happy.
+As the pandemic persisted and further experiences were had with online education, 18% of the respondents in the quantitative study became happier about taking classes on the computer.
+This data reveals that college student perspectives have started to trend toward a more positive outlook when it comes to online education.